 If You Only Have Little Ones

 If you only have younger kids, say under ten or so, begin with fairy tales and classic children’s literature.
-Wait for the middle grades for a retelling of the Odyssey.
+Wait for the middle grades for a retelling of the Odyssey and other heavier tomes.

 Fairy tales and folk tales from around the world are classic literature.
 People write doctoral theses on them and yet they are still for children.